Obtaining a permit varies depending on the type and complexity of your event.

 Fire Bureau sign-off

 Enclosures such as tents or fenced areas may require a sign-off.
 The Fire Marshal will look for safe entrances and exits and adequate lanes of travel through crowded areas for participants as well as emergency services.
 Cooking or heating fuels will also be inspected for proper containment.
 You may need to contact the Fire Marshal and obtain a permit or sign-off that require you to meet specific conditions of use.
-The Customer Service Center will provide you with the necessary contact information if necessary.
+See the Portland Fire & Rescue link below:

 Selling items at your event

 If you intend on selling food or other items at your event, the cost of your permit increases significantly.
 Selling of food or other items is considered commercial activity on public property and higher usage rates apply.
-Please refer to our Special Use Manual for current fees and details.
+Please refer to our Special Event - Special Use Guide for Major & Minor Parks REVISED 09-22-20 for current details.

 If you intend on restricting access by requiring admission fees, the cost of your permit increases to our highest rate which is applied whenever the public is restricted from use of public property by an event.
-Please refer to our Special Use Manual for current fees and details.
+Please refer to our Special Event - Special Use Guide for Major & Minor Parks REVISED 09-22-20 for details.

 Health Department permit